Ilex impressivena Yamam.

 A dioecious species - both male and female forms must be grown if fruit and seed are required.

-Young leaves - cooked[
+Young shoots - cooked[

 ].
 Some caution is advised, see the notes above on toxicity.